HEY! WHAT'S YOUR PROBLEM?!... A problem lawn care employee.

-While one of your team members may not be a bad person, they CAN be a bad employee.
+While one of your employees may not be a bad person, they CAN be a bad lawn care employee.

 So what do you do about it?

 You should identify the issue, then assess if you need to coach them... or can them.
 And if firing them is the right move, you’ll need to do it the right way.

 First, and foremost…

 If you have specific questions on terminating a lawn care employee, it’s best you seek the advice of an employment law professional (an attorney or human resources consultant).